 To maximize public safety and police effectiveness, police must have the trust of the communities they serve.
 Research indicates that how people are treated by police matters as much as the outcome of that interaction.
 We are committed to continually improving the interactions our police officers have with the communities they serve.
 To this end we are providing Listen and Explain with Equity and Dignity (LEED) scenario training and modeling to help officers improve their interactions with the public.
 LEED training is intended to develop a style of communicating that is focused on listening and providing answers to “Why” questions.

 The LEED model was initiated for new hires in June 2012.
 Introductory LEED in-service training has been developed and will consist of both classroom and scenario based training.

 The Seattle Police Department’s Public Affairs Office is building an interactive digital network designed to provide public safety information to the community in a way that is engaging, transparent and localized.

-- A hyper-local crime data tool is in development with program launch expected this summer.Updated 2/14/13
+- A hyper-local crime data tool is currently in development.Updated 8/27/13

 The Seattle Police Department is committed to transparency.
 We will release information to the maximum extent permitted by law and consistent with effective policing.
 Our accountability commitments go beyond our complaint process and include the below listed measures: